Complete-the-Code/ctc2-phase-2/README.md

 The site only consists of a text box with a placeholder of `???`.

 The site accepts any text input, which it then sends that via a POST request to https://completethecodetwo.cards/pw.
 If the input if wrong it'll return a "Nope."
-(403), if the input is correct it won't return that (most likely a 200 or 3XX).
+(403), if the input is correct it will most likely return a 200 or 3XX.

 Our end goal is to find the input that won't return a 403.

-The website asks for a password which is then sent via a POST request to https://completethecodetwo.cards/pw

 Additionally, the files used by the website can be found [here](https://github.com/Complete-the-Code/ctc2-phase-2/tree/master/page-files/)